cyber-space-cowboy/cyber-space-cowboy.github.io/_posts/2021-7-13-Honeypots-and-Hand-Grenades-Part-1.md

 ### Honey Tokens

 Honey Tokens- emulates legitimate data.
 This can be an email, word doc, excel doc, pdf, custom exe or bin, and all the way to if the website you imbued a token with to detect if it is cloned in a phishing attempt.
 Honey tokens are by far the safest option when it comes to these three.
 Though it is probably the last way to detect an attacker within your network.
-However if you are wanting to track insider threats and basic DLP this is a fantastic tool.
+However, if you are wanting to track insider threats and basic DLP this is a fantastic tool.

 You can make your own Honey token yourself, but I recommend utilizing [CanaryTokens](https://www.canarytokens.org/generate) by Thinkist.
 CanaryTokens is incredibly easy to use and everything is managed by Thinkist.

 ![_config.yml]({{ site.baseurl }}/images/honeypots/canary_options.png)

-In this case I chose to use a URL token and within this option you can provide a email or webhook URL to receive the alert with the reminder you wrote
+In this case, I chose to use a URL token and within this option, you can provide an email or webhook URL to receive the alert with the reminder you wrote

 ![_config.yml]({{ site.baseurl }}/images/honeypots/web_token.png)